 Radial slot for the spring arm.
 The spring arm has a pin next to the pivot that goes into the slot and engages the torsion spring.
 Found a shortcut for hand-milling these radial slots, just use the drill bit that was used for boring the pivot hole and clamp it in the vise.
 I fit a scrap of hardwood into the channel to keep it from deforming during milling and drilling.
 [Yes everything in my unheated shop is rusted out, despite keeping surfaces oiled up through the winter.
 I don’t spend a lot of money on tools for this very reason.
 No reason to buy a rotary table and let that get all pitted as well.]

 The spring arms are cut to the same length, tapped for the pivot (10-32) and spring post (6-32), then slotted on the opposite end for attachment to the ground glass frame.
 I chamfered each slot for a #6 flat head screw.
-Only one pair of arms really needs to be slotted, but I’d rather cut 4 short slots than 2 long ones due to the thinness of the material.
+Only one pair of arms really needs to be slotted, either the front or back, but I’d rather cut 4 short slots than 2 long ones due to the thinness of the material.
 When the spring arms are in the raised position it shortens the distance between the attachment points by about 1″, so I made each slot about 5/8″.
 The countersinks were cut first with a V-groove router bit, then slotted with and end mill.
 Stop blocks help for all these steps, but I had to keep reminding myself not to layout 4 identical parts, 2 need to be left-handed and 2 right-handed, the layouts aren’t on center so each feature needs two setup steps.
 Finally I just marked each arm with blue sharpie and laid out each feature just to be sure.

 Afterwards the parts were ganged together and the ends shaped with a file.
 Then a slight taper was cut atop each arm.
 The taper is mostly to ensure that the arms don’t stick up on the ends once the springs are pre-loaded and attached to the ground glass frame, but they also look a little less blocky with a taper.
 Once everything is installed on the back, the wood rails will get cut to final length, planed flush with the spring housing channel, and also planed to follow the final taper both front and back.